 How do I ensure my International House residency is recognized by the CIL?

-Near the end of your International House residency, you will need to make a claim in the CIL database.
+Near the end of your International House residency, you will need to make a claim in the CIL Online Portal.
 For more information on making claims, visit our Resources page.